basharast/RetrixGold/README.md

 - No tracking or analytics should be added at all

-- Permission granted only for educational purposes and personal usage

-- Share the store link should be from <a href="https://gamr13.github.io/index.html">Gamr13</a> website

-- Don't share direct store link

 # Download

 - <a href="https://github.com/basharast/RetrixGold/releases/latest">RetriXGold Latest (GitHub) +Cores</a>

-- <a href="https://gamr13.github.io/index.html">XBOX Store (Gamr13) (Retail) [Frontend Only]</a>

 - <a href="http://retrix.astifan.online/cores.html">Cores Installation (For store release only)</a>